-Caution: If you use the .pkg installer for Miniconda, be aware that those installers may skip the Destination Select page which will cause the installation to fail.
-If the installer skips this page, click "Change Install Location..." on the Installation Type page and choose a location for your install, then click Continue.
+Caution: If you use the .pkg installer for Miniconda, beware that those installers may skip the "Destination Select" page which will cause the installation to fail.
+If the installer skips this page, click "Change Install Location..." on the "Installation Type" page, choose a location for your install, and then click Continue.

 - 1. Download the installer:

 - Miniconda installer for macOS.

 - Anaconda installer for macOS.

+- Miniforge installer for macOS.

 - 2. Verify your installer hashes.

 - 3. Install:

-- Miniconda---In your terminal window, run:
+- Miniconda or Miniforge: in your terminal window, run:

 '''

-bash Miniconda3-latest-MacOSX-x86_64.sh
+bash <conda-installer-name>-latest-MacOSX-x86_64.sh

 '''

-- Anaconda---Double-click the .pkg file. - 4.
+- Anaconda Distribution: double-click the .pkg file. - 4.
 Follow the prompts on the installer screens.
 If you are unsure about any setting, accept the defaults.
-You can change them later.

-- 5. To make the changes take effect, close and then re-open your terminal window. - 6.
-Test your installation.
-In your terminal window or Anaconda Prompt, run the command conda list.
+You can change them later. - 5.
+To make the changes take effect, close and then re-open your terminal window. - 6.
+To verify your installation, in your terminal window, run the command conda list.
 A list of installed packages appears if it has been installed correctly.

-Note: The following instructions are for Miniconda.
-For Anaconda, substitute Anaconda for Miniconda in all of the commands.
+Note: The following instructions are for Miniconda but should also work for the Anaconda Distribution or Miniforge installers.